akashcraft/home-assistant/README.md

 # Home Lights
-Web-based control hub for a hybrid lighting setup - a 45-pixel Govee LED strip and four Govee smart bulbs on the LAN - with routines, per-segment control, and a music-reactive engine that syncs the whole room to a song.
+Web-based control hub for an all local smart lighting, no internet needed.
+A 45-pixel Govee LED strip and four Govee smart bulbs on the LAN - with routines, per-segment control, and a music-reactive engine that syncs the whole room to a song.
+I plan to add a robot vacuum cleaner in future.

 <img width=600px src="https://github.com/user-attachments/assets/66cb0c32-305a-4b47-9049-984a042995a8">

 ## Features
-- Dark Mode React frontend, phone-friendly
+- Dark Mode and Phone-friendly
 - One-tap Routines (Kitchen, Red, Orange, Maximum, Sleep)
 - Per-bulb Power, Colour, and Brightness with live socket updates
-- LED strip per-segment control (Table / Bed / Kitchen / Main / Final)
+- LED strip per-segment control
-- Hybrid strip driver - Govee LAN for whole-strip / power / brightness, Razer protocol only for mixed-zone frames
 - Music library with album art extraction and auto-generated LED timelines from `librosa` beat analysis
 - Optional "Enable Light Show" playback mode that drives the whole room in time with the track
-- Any manual bulb or routine change during a light show immediately stops the music
 - Bulb offline detection with automatic UI lockout, only pinging while a client is connected
 - Persistent library preferences via `localStorage`